-Crown Estate Scotland's draft 2026-31 Corporate Plan - the document which sets out how we plan to manage and invest in the Scottish Crown Estate over the next five years - is now open for consultation.
+The consultation on Crown Estate Scotland's draft 2026-31 Corporate Plan - the document which sets out how we plan to manage and invest in the Scottish Crown Estate over the next five years - is now complete.

 Background to the draft plan